Clinical Mental Health Counseling

 - Participate in an interview with program faculty.

-Prospective students interested in registering for coursework to achieve credentialing in either of the graduate counseling areas should contact the Program Director for information.
-Requests to take courses for credentialing purposes must be made to the Program Director and will be reviewed by program faculty.
-Non-degree-seeking students, including graduates of either UNCP counseling program, should complete the School of Graduate Studies and Research application form following the procedures for Enrollment for Enrichment Purposes and consult with the Non-Degree-Seeking Student Coordinator two months prior to the start of the semester in which the students would like to register for courses.
+Prospective students interested in registering for coursework to achieve credentialing or for continuing education in either of the graduate counseling programs should contact the Department Chair for information.
+Requests to take courses for credentialing or continuing education purposes must be made to the Department Chair and will be reviewed by program faculty.
+Non-degree-seeking students, including graduates of either UNCP counseling program, should complete the Graduate School application form following the procedures for Enrollment for Enrichment Purposes and consult with the Non-Degree-Seeking Student Coordinator (Department Chair) two months prior to the start of the semester in which the students would like to register for courses.
 Students seeking to enroll in courses for summer and fall semesters should apply by April and students seeking to enroll in courses for spring semesters should apply by October.
-Students who are permitted to take courses as non-degree-seeking students will attend an orientation session with the Coordinator.
+Students who are permitted to take courses as non-degree-seeking students may be required to attend an orientation session with the Coordinator.
 Non-degree-seeking students are not permitted to take field placement courses at UNCP in either counseling program.